Attribution Reporting: full system overview

 Discuss the API

-Like other Privacy Sandbox proposals, this API is documented and discussed publicly.
+Like other Privacy Sandbox APIs, this API is documented and discussed publicly.

 Experiment with the API